MaryanGelle/simpleQuiz/README.md

 [Back to top](#contents)

-# Techonologies Used
+# Techonologies & Tools Used

+Technologies:

+HTML5 – structure and content of the website

+CSS – styling and layout

+JavaScript – interactivity and dynamic content

+Design & Planning Tools:

+- Balsamiq: wireframing
+- Gitpod: deploying the website
+- GitHub: hosting and version control
+- VS Code Extensions / Developer Tools:
+  - Prettier: automatic code formatting
-- Auto Close Tag:
+  - Auto Close Tag: automatically closes HTML tags
-  It is an extension ..

-- Prettier:
-  It ..
+  - Live Server: preview your website in the browser with auto-refresh

 [Back to top](#contents)